symfony/symfony-docs/serializer.rst

     ``DateTime`` or ``DateTimeImmutable`` classes to avoid excessive memory usage and exposing internal details.

-Here is an example on how to load the :class:`Symfony\\Component\\Serializer\\Normalizer\\GetSetMethodNormalizer`, a faster alternative to the `ObjectNormalizer` when data objects always use getters (``getXxx()``), issers (``isXxx()``) or hassers (``hasXxx()``) to read
+Here is an example on how to load the built-in :class:`Symfony\\Component\\Serializer\\Normalizer\\GetSetMethodNormalizer`, a faster alternative to the `ObjectNormalizer` when data objects always use getters (``getXxx()``), issers (``isXxx()``) or hassers (``hasXxx()``) to read